WV Wrongful Death Lawyer Answers Top 6 FAQs About Wrongful Death Claims

-As a West Virginia wrongful death attorney, we are asked questions about wrongful death actions all the time.
-Here we answer some of these frequently asked questions about accident fatality and death claims and why you should hire an attorney to help you.
+As attorneys helping the families and beneficiaries of wrongful death victims throughout the State of West Virginia, we are asked questions about wrongful death claims all the time.
+Here we answer some of these frequently asked questions about accident fatality and death actions and why you should hire an attorney to help you.
 There is nothing quite like the grief that accompanies losing a loved one.
 This is especially true if you have unexpectedly and suddenly lost a loved one due to someone else’s negligent, reckless, or otherwise wrongful conduct.

 A wrongful death claim arises in West Virginia following the death of an individual (legally called the “decedent”) as a result of another’s negligence or misconduct (examples include car wrecks, medical malpractice, or criminal actions).
 The West Virginia Code provision governing wrongful death actions can be found at W. Va.
 Code §55-7-5.